yvh/docker-nginx/README.md

 ## Credits

-This image is based from the [official nginx docker image](https://hub.docker.com/_/nginx/)
+This image is based from the [official Nginx docker image](https://hub.docker.com/_/nginx/)